-Course Code: MIT402-2 Course: Commercial Banking in India L: 3 Hrs, T: 0 Hrs, per Week Total Credits: 3
+Course Code: MIT402-2 Course: Commercial Banking in India

-- 1. This course will provide insights into the crucial role played by the banking sector in the economy - 2.
-The students will understand the regulatory structure of Indian Banking - 3.
-The Course will give an understanding of the functions f a commercial bank and its deposit portfolio. - 4.
+- 1. This course will provide insights into the crucial role played by the banking sector in the economy. - 2.
+The students will understand the regulatory structure of Indian Banking. - 3.
+The Course will give an understanding of the functions of a commercial bank and its deposit portfolio. - 4.
 The students will understand the deployment of Funds by the banks in various Assets. - 5.
-The students will understand the special structure of Balance Sheet and Profit and Loss account and learn to analyse the performance of the bank - 6.
-The students will understand the International Banking Standards followed by the Indian Banks and also the techniques of Risk Management in Banks
+The students will understand the special structure of Balance Sheet and Profit and Loss account and learn to analyse the performance of the bank. - 6.
+The students will understand the different job profile in bank and the recent developments in the banking sector.

-Meaning and Definition of Banking; Evolution and History of Banking in India; The Role of Banks in the Financial System; Financial Intermediation by the Banks; The Indian Banking Structure-Types of Banks in India; Concepts of Banking-Unit Banking, Branch Banking, narrow Banking, Universal Banking; Channels of Banking-Branch Banking-Online Banking, Mobile Banking, Digital Wallets.
+Meaning and Definition of Banking; Evolution and History of Banking in India; The Role of Banks in the Financial System; Financial Intermediation by the Banks; The Indian Banking Structure-Types of Banks in India; Concepts of Banking-Unit Banking, Branch Banking, Narrow Banking, Universal Banking; Channels of Banking-Branch Banking-Online Banking, Mobile Banking, Digital Wallets.

-The Regulatory Structure of Banking -The Banking Regulation Act 1949The Central Bank-Functions of a central Bank; The Reserve Bank of India Functions and powers of RBI; RBI-the Monetary Policy and Reserve Ratio Requirements; An overview of other Laws Governing Banks.
+The Regulatory Structure of Banking -The Banking Regulation Act 1949, The Central Bank-Functions of a central Bank; The Reserve Bank of India Functions and powers of RBI; RBI-the Monetary Policy and Reserve Ratio Requirements.

-Commercial Banks: Scheduled, non-Scheduled Banks, Functions of a Commercial Bank-Primary, Secondary and Agency functions; General Utility Services, Other Ancilliary Services; Fund Transfer: RTGS, NEFT, IMPS-Products: Types and sub types Term deposits -calculation of interest and maturity value - Non Residential Indian Deposits, Foreign Currency Deposits-KYC Norms.
+Commercial Banks: Scheduled, non-Scheduled Banks, Functions of a Commercial Bank-Primary, Secondary and Agency functions; General Utility Services, Other Ancilliary Services; Fund Transfer: RTGS, NEFT, IMPS-Products: Types and sub types; Term deposits - calculation of interest and maturity value - Non Residential Indian Deposits, Foreign Currency Deposits-KYC Norms.

-Investment Policy of a Bank; Credit Creation-Loan Products - Fund Based and Fee Based; Types of Fund Based credit -Based on Nature (Business Loans and Retail Loan Products), Tenure, Purpose and Security; Non Fund Based Credit-Letter of Credits, Guarantee Issued, Indemnities.
+Investment Policy of a Bank; Credit Creation-Loan Products - Fund Based and Fee Based; Types of Fund Based credit -Based on Nature (Business Loans and Retail Loan Products), Tenure, Purpose and Security; Non Fund Based Credit Letter of Credits, Guarantee Issued, Indemnities.
 RBI's Guidelines to Banks for advances and NPAs

-The Financial Statements of Banks-Form A and Form B-The Structure of Balance Sheet and Income Statement; Schedules to the Financial Statements; Off Balance Sheet items; Analysis of Bank's Financial Statements: Ratios
+The Financial Statements of Banks-Form A and Form B-The Structure of Balance Sheet and Income Statement; Schedules to the Financial Statements; Off Balance Sheet items; Analysis of Bank's Financial Statements: Ratios (CAMEL & EAGLE)